Auto Scaling & ELB

 Attaching/Detaching ELB with Auto Scaling Group

-Auto Scaling integrates with Elastic Load Balancing and enables to attach one or more load balancers to an existing Auto Scaling group.
+- Auto Scaling integrates with Elastic Load Balancing and enables attaching one or more load balancers to an existing Auto Scaling group.

-Auto Scaling adds instances to the load balancer as they are launched, but this can be suspended.
-Instances launched during the suspension period are not added to load balancer, after resumption, and must be registered manually.
+- Auto Scaling adds instances to the ELB as they are launched, but this can be suspended.
+Instances launched during the suspension period are not added to the load balancer, after the resumption, and must be registered manually.

 High Availability & Redundancy